pauly7610/uber_surge_prediction/README.md

    ```
    This will start both the React app on port 8000 and the mock API server on port 5000.

+## MVP Approach

+This project represents a product management MVP (Minimum Viable Product) approach to demonstrate the Uber Surge Prediction concept:

+### Product-First Approach

+- The application uses mock data instead of a real ML prediction engine
+- GraphQL structure is in place but connected to mock endpoints
+- Focus is on user experience and interface rather than backend complexity

+### Purpose of This Implementation

+- **Concept Visualization**: Demonstrate how the product would work with realistic data
+- **Stakeholder Engagement**: Provide a tangible prototype for feedback and buy-in
+- **UX Testing**: Allow for user experience testing before significant backend investment
+- **Feature Validation**: Validate which features provide the most value

+### Path to Production

+The full PRD (Product Requirements Document) outlines the complete vision including ML models, advanced prediction engines, and full integration with pricing systems.
+This MVP serves as the first step toward that vision, allowing for:

+- Iterative refinement based on feedback
+- Prioritization of features for actual development
+- Technical feasibility assessment
+- Gradual replacement of mock data with real API integrations

 ## Mock API

 The application includes a mock API that simulates the GraphQL backend: